 Here is my attempt at a more palatable recipe for scheduled tasks that execute while the computer is idle yet stays clear of the minefield of bugs that plagues the aging Task Scheduler in Windows.

 Firstly, be warned that the graphical user interface for the Task Scheduler appears misleadingly easy to configure in the most recent versions of Windows.
 There are many requirements and conditions that will make a task trigger only once or never at all even though the task appears to have been set up correctly.
 The Task Scheduler has gained quite a lot of features over the years without receiving sufficient testing.
 Always carefully test your scheduled tasks and their repetition patterns!
 Many of the parameters you configure in the GUI don’t work in some combinations or have requirements that the GUI doesn’t provide feedback for.
-Adding insult to injury, the feedback that is provided by the GUI is often incorrect.
+Adding insult to injury, the feedback that’s provided by the GUI is often incorrect.

 The Task Scheduler cmdlets for PowerShell either don’t expose required parameters or don’t allow you to combine parameters that are required for many of the common task triggers.
 The idle and event triggers aren’t even settable using the cmdlets despite parameters for those two triggers being exposed.
 Frankly, the developers at Microsoft who made the cmdlets don’t appear to have been aware of how the Task Scheduler works.
 The result is a collection of cmdlets that can make a few basic tasks, but aren’t nearly as powerful as they appear at first.
 Testing is the key to success with the Windows Task Scheduler; you can’t blindly rely on it doing what you tell it to.

-Let us look at the New-ScheduledTaskSettingsSet example 4 on MSDN:
+Let us look at the forth

 It looks simple, right?
 Unfortunately, this example task wouldn’t ever execute and it has multiple issues.
-There is no actual trigger associated with the task, so it wouldn’t ever be executed.
+There’s no actual trigger associated with the task, so it wouldn’t ever be executed.
 The idle trigger isn’t even exposed through the cmdlets so you can’t correct it.
 The Microsoft developers who made this possibly envisioned that setting the

 -RunOnlyIfIdle parameter should automatically create an idle trigger; but this was never implemented.
 As a user, you can work around it by invoking a CIM instance of an idle trigger and adding it as a property to the